Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

-The game is now fully polished and is now fully polished and is awaiting release confirmation and any final feedback from testers after the current testing phase has been completed.
-All gameplay elements are functioning correctly, and the game has been enhanced and prepared to optimize player experience for the official launch.
+The game is now fully polished and is awaiting release confirmation along with any final feedback from testers after the current testing phase has been completed.
+All gameplay elements are functioning correctly, and the game has been enhanced to optimize player experience for the official launch.

 **Gameplay Prototype Overview:**
 - You will interact with the game using text commands.